 Varieties around 170 species of Eucalyptus were tried in India.
-E. Hybrid, a form of E. tereticornis called as Mysore gum was the most outstanding and favored species.
-It is fast growing, capable of over topping weeds and coppices well.
-It has an ability to adapt to a wide range of edapho climatic conditions.
-E. Grandis, E. citriodora, E. globulus, and E. camaldulensis are the other species that are grown on plantation scale.
+E. Hybrid, a form of E. tereticornis called Mysore gum was the most outstanding and favored species.
+It is fast-growing, capable of over-topping weeds and coppices well.
+It has the ability to adapt to a wide range of edapho climatic conditions.
+E. Grandis, E. citriodora, E. globulus, and E. camaldulensis are the other species that are grown on a plantation scale.

 State Forest Departments and Forest Development Corporation planted Eucalyptus over 1,000,000 hectares.
 In addition to this, around 6,000 million seedlings have been planted in private lands.

 Growing Conditions Of Eucalyptus Plants:

 Growing Season and Type: